 The phablet market has become one of the most attractive niches for manufacturers.
-That’s why many companies around the globe designing a dozen models per year especially for this market.
+That’s why many companies around the globe designing a dozen models per year, especially for this market.
 But the more phablets are the tougher the competition is.
 Therefore, the manufacturers have to come in with something new, something special to win customers’ hearts.
 In this sense, some companies try to collect all the new technologies in one product.
 Some manufacturers come in with a regular device with one selling point.
 And the others look further and design products for different purposes.
-As a result we also have 2 in 1 handsets.
-Especially this refers to tablet PCs that can turn into a full-featured computers once a keyboard is docked.
+As a result, we also have 2 in 1 handsets.
+Especially this refers to tablet PCs that can turn into a full-featured computer once a keyboard is docked.
 Moreover, there is also a 3 in 1 device we have taken a peek recently.
 So anything is possible.
-Today we are going about another crazy product from a category considered as Ultra-Mobile PC (UMPC).
+Today we are going to another crazy product from a category considered as Ultra-Mobile PC (UMPC).
 The hero of today’s review is the GPD WIN, a 5.5-inch laptop fitting in your pocket.

 When it comes to UMPCs many think we should talk about products like the Gole1 (you can buy it via the link below).
 But the GPD WIN differs from the abovementioned due to a list of design elements as well as features.
 Moreover, the manufacturer kept another goal in mind when designing this product.
 I mean it is considered as mobile gaming PC, which means it should have some gaming attributes and features.
 And it has.
-The GPD WIN comes with a XBOX compatible controller as well as a keyboard.
+The GPD WIN comes with an XBOX compatible controller as well as a keyboard.
 As you remember, the Gole1 lacks all these features.
 So the GPD WIN looks and acts better than its closest rival.
 But this is not the all about the GPD WIN.
 So if you are interested in this mobile gaming PC or the smallest Win10 computer, as many like to say, keep on reading to learn more.

 GPD WIN Specs